Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/setting-drive.rst

 .. note::
 	Source: :download:`User Manual-7.4.doc`

-It is preferable that before the Motosuiveur® is assembled, settings and tests are performed on the hoist drives:
+It is preferable that before the MotoSuiveur is assembled, settings and tests are performed on the hoist drives:

     - the acceleration ramps
     - the deceleration ramps